surajverma8787/Training-and-Placement-Cell/README.md

 # How to Build a Team Messenger Site With React (Slack Clone)

+This repo is a fork of [slack-clone](https://github.com/Daltonic/slack-clone)

+Added a few features to make it nicer:

+- Better UI
+- Rich text editor for messages
+- Emojis for messages
+- Mentions for messages
+- Allow users update their avatar
+- Grouped messages by date

 Read the full tutorial here: [**>> How to Build a Team Messenger Site With React (Slack Clone)**](https://www.cometchat.com/tutorials/#)

 This example shows How to Build a Team Messenger Site With React (Slack Clone):